abooij/wiwikwlhott/terminology.rst

 - A cumulative hierarchy of sets as in e.g. chapter 10.5 of the HoTT book, as an attempt to find a model of an axiomatic set theory like ZFC (although this will likely require choice).

+In the context of HoTT, by "set" we mean 0-types, unless otherwise specified.

 Topology
 --------